Electricity Spot Price in Finland

 Electricity Companies express the price of electricity in kilowatt-hours (kWh) or megawatt-hours (MWh).
 The price of electricity per kWh is the most important indicator for the consumer, as it tells how much electricity costs per unit used.
 The MWh price, on the other hand, is a more common measure, for example, in monitoring the price of electricity on the stock exchange.

-We recommend that you always compare the market's current electricity contracts, to ensure the best deal.
-Electricity calculator helps you estimate the price of your electricity bill by entering your estimated annual consumption in kilowatt-hours (kWh).
+We recommend to compare current electricity contracts, to ensure the best deal, whether it is an electricity contract that is temporary, or if you are looking for the cheapest exchange electricity.
+Electricity calculator helps you estimate the price of your electricity bill when you enter your estimated annual consumption in kilowatt hours (kWh).

 FAQ